jamesdanielwhitford/replit.github.io/tutorials/38-3D-rendering-with-threejs.md

   camera.add(light);
 }
 ```
-This function will a directional light with a white color and a position in the direction of the camera.
+This function will show a directional light with a white color and a position in the direction of the camera.
 We'll add this light to the scene and also attach it to the camera, so that it is always shining at whatever the camera is looking at.

 The second helper function is to adjust the position of the model and the camera.
 Add the following function to the `script.js` file: